whiplashomega/elthelas2/data/spellsv2/steel-wind-strike.md

 You flourish the weapon used in the casting and then vanish to strike like the wind.
 Choose up to five creatures you can see within range.
 Make a melee spell attack against each target.
 On a hit, a target takes 6d10 force damage.

-You can then teleport to an unoccupied space you can see within 5 feet of one of the targets you hit or missed.
+You can then teleport to an unoccupied space you can see within 1m of one of the targets you hit or missed.